 Washington, D.C.
-20549

-FORM 10-Q

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF \mathbf{X} 1934 or

-For the quarterly period ended June 30, 2020.

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-> Commission File Number 1-475

-A. O. Smith Corporation

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-11270 West Park Place, Milwaukee, Wisconsin (Address of principal executive office)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Common Stock (par value \$1.00 per share) AOS New York Stock Exchange

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗌 No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗆 No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \boxtimes Accelerated Filer Non-accelerated filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box
+20549 FORM 10-Q X QUARTERLY REPORT P 1934 PURSUANT TO SECTION 13 OR 15(d) OF THE SECU URITIES EXCHANGE ACT OF For the quarterly period ended September 30, 2020. or TRANSITION REPORT P 1934 PURSUANT TO SECTION 13 OR 15(d) OF THE SECU JRITIES EXCHANGE ACT OF For the transition period from to Commission File Number 1-475 A. O. Smith Corporation (Exact name of registrant as specified in its charter) l Delaware (State of Incorporation) 11270 West Park Place, Milwaukee, Wisconsin (Address of Principal Executive Office) 39-0619790 (I.R.S.
+Employer Identification No.) 53224-9508 (Zip Code) (414) 359-4000 (Registrant's telephone number, including area code) Securities registe red pursuant to Section 12(b) of the he Act: Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Common S tock (par value \$1.00 per share) AOS New York Stock Exchange nths (or for such shorter period the has filed all reports required to be filed by Section 13 or 15(d) at the registrant was required to file such reports), and (2) has submitted electronically every Interactive Data File required t g 12 months (or for such shorter period that the registrant was See the definitions of "large acce large accelerated filer, an accelerated filer, a non-accelerated felerated filer," "accelerated filer," "smaller reporting company Large accelerated filer Accelerated Filer Non-accelerated f iler \square Smaller reporting company Emerging growth company x mark if the registrant has elected not to use the extended transo Section 13(a) of the Exchange Act.
+0 sition period for complying with any new or revised

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act.) \Box Yes \boxtimes No
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act.) \square Yes \boxtimes No